CuTeGen: An LLM-Based Agentic Framework for Generation and Optimization of High-Performance GPU Kernels using CuTe: Method

 \paragraph{Profiling-Driven Refinement.} In the profiling-driven refinement phase, CuTeGen incorporates hardware profiling signals obtained using NVIDIA Nsight Compute to inform later optimization stages.
-Rather than exposing raw profiler outputs, we provide the model with a structured summary of performance indicators, including kernel launch configuration parameters (e.g., block and grid sizes, register usage, and shared-memory allocation), execution-time metrics such as kernel duration and throughput estimates, resource utilization measures including achieved occupancy and memory throughput, and selected profiler diagnostics highlighting potential bottlenecks.
+Rather than exposing raw profiler outputs, we provide the model with a structured summary of performance indicators, including kernel launch configuration parameters (e.g., block and grid sizes, register usage, and shared-memory allocation), execution-time metrics such as kernel duration and throughput estimates, resource utilization measures including achieved occupancy, and selected profiler diagnostics highlighting potential bottlenecks.
 Presenting these signals in a concise, structured form enables the model to reason about performance trade-offs without being overwhelmed by low-level detail.

-A key design choice in our system is the \emph{delayed introduction of profiling feedback}.
+A key design choice in our system, especially for primitive operations, is the \emph{delayed introduction of profiling feedback}.
 We do not expose profiling signals uniformly across all workloads.
-Instead, for matrix multiplication kernels, profiling information is intentionally withheld during early optimization iterations and introduced only after the model has explored higher-level structural transformations.
-We found that providing profiling feedback too early biases the model toward premature parameter tuning (e.g., tile sizes or shared-memory configurations), often leading to suboptimal local optima before more impactful algorithmic improvements are implemented.
+For structurally complex kernels such as matrix multiplication, profiling information is intentionally withheld during early optimization iterations and introduced only after the model has explored higher-level structural transformations.
+We found that introducing profiling feedback too early biases the model toward premature parameter tuning (e.g., tile sizes or shared-memory configurations), often leading to suboptimal local optima before more impactful algorithmic improvements are implemented.
 By delaying profiling, we encourage the model to first establish a strong structural design and only then refine low-level parameters.

-In contrast, for activation-function kernels—where optimization opportunities are less structurally complex and primarily parameter-driven—profiling feedback is introduced earlier to facilitate efficient tuning.
-This workload-dependent scheduling of profiling signals allows CuTeGen to balance global algorithmic exploration with targeted performance refinement.
+In contrast, for workloads whose optimization opportunities are less structurally complex and more parameter-driven, such as activation functions, profiling feedback is introduced earlier to facilitate efficient tuning.